Step 1: Does Merton offer the course you wish to follow?

 The University of Oxford offers a huge number of graduate courses (called programmes of study in its admissions literature).
 Merton does not offer admission in all of these, preferring to focus on subjects in which its Fellows work.
 This common ground between graduates and Fellows enhances the academic support which the College can offer and makes for a more cohesive intellectual community.

 - If you are considering an application to Merton, first check that the College offers your course using the University's College Search Tool

 - Please note it is College policy not to accept anyone, including current Merton students, for a course which Merton does not consider.

 Step 2: How to Apply

 Applicants must first have been accepted by a Department or Faculty of the University of Oxford before Merton or any other college can consider them.
-No separate college application is required - on the university application form, applicants should indicate either one preferred college or that they have no college preference (in which case, a college will be assigned via the University’s Graduate Admissions Office).
+No separate college application is required - on the university application form, applicants should indicate either one preferred college or that they have no college preference (in which case, a college will be assigned via Graduate Admissions and Recruitment).

 - Details of the University admission process can be found on the University website and in the University Graduate Studies Prospectus

 - On average, graduate applications are not received by the first choice college until approximately 8 weeks after the application deadline date.
 It may take up to another 4-6 weeks before a college decision is made.

 - Applications received at Merton are assessed by Fellows in the relevant subject on the basis of academic merit and agreed with the Tutor for Graduates - see below for full details of the selection criteria for Merton College.